New statistical methodology for second level global sensitivity analysis: New methodology for second-level GSA

-\textbf{Characteristic RKHS kernel for permutations as quantity of interest.} When GSA1 results $\mathcal{R}$ is a permutation (see Section \ref{GSA1-results}), we propose to use Mallows kernel $K_M$ \cite{jiao2018kendall}, the Mallows kernel is universal (and characteristic) \cite{mania2018kernel}.
-This kernel is given, for two permutations $\sigma$, $\sigma'$ by:
+\textbf{Characteristic RKHS kernel for permutations as quantity of interest.} When considering Option \ref{QI-RK} in Algorithm \ref{AlgoGSA2}, we propose the use of the Mallows kernel, brought to light by \cite{jiao2018kendall}.
+The Mallows kernel is shown to be universal (and characteristic) by \cite{mania2018kernel}.
+To define this kernel, we first introduce the \textit{number of discordant pairs} between two $\{ 1, \ldots, d \}$-permutations $\sigma_1$ and $\sigma_2$ as